 Now all of our storage bins and the ugly mechanicals are hidden behind this pocket door!
 Adding two framed walls (the other walls are concrete) also gave us the ability to hang some artwork, which is another great finished touch for an unfinished basement.

 If you prefer to update your unfinished basement without a drywall project, consider curtains.
 Hanging curtains to camouflage the ugly mechanicals is another easy and affordable solution!

 2 | Install Electrical Outlets

 Adding two walls gave us the opportunity to add a few outlets.
 Before, we had extension cords wrapping around the room where we wanted to plug in our TV or Peloton.
 It is amazing what a difference wall outlets can make!
-We planned to create designated activity zones (more on this later) in the basement and were able to plan where to install the outlets to hang tvs and plug in games and our Peloton.
+Our plans included designated activity zones (more on this later) in the basement and we were able to install outlets to hang TVs and plug in games, and our Peloton.

 3 | Deep Clean the Basement

-Be honest, when was the last time you deep cleaned your basement?
+Let’s be honest, when was the last time you deep cleaned your unfinished basement?
 The answer is probably never!
 For almost two years our basement was neglected and I hated working out down there because I was terrified that a spider would crawl on me.

-Before tackling these projects, take a broom and sweep all of the ceiling joists to remove dust and cobwebs.
+Regardless of which projects you decide to tackle, a good cleaning always makes the basement look better.
+Take a broom and sweep all of the ceiling joists to remove dust and cobwebs.
 If our basement wasn’t filled with personal items, using a leaf blower would have been quicker.
-Continue brushing the walls and then sweeping up the remaining debris on the floor.
+Continue brushing the walls and then sweep up the remaining debris on the floor.
 I recommend using a shop vac to suck up all of the dirt piles.